loucerac/drexml/docs/source/index.rst

-dreml -  Drug REpurposing using Mechanistic Models of signal transduction and Machine Learning
+drexml -  Drug REpurposing using Mechanistic Models of signal transduction and eXplainable Machine Learning
 ==============================================================================================

-(DREM³L) Drug REpurposing using Mechanistic Models of signal transduction and Machine Learning
+(DREXM³L) Drug REpurposing using Mechanistic Models of signal transduction and eXplainable Machine Learning

 Installation
 =============

-You can install dreml from PyPI using pip:
+You can install drexml from PyPI using pip:

 .. code::

-   pip install dreml
+   pip install drexml